Faith is not competing with God's choice. Faith is how His choice becomes yours.

 God didn't say "I'll choose you, and you can sit passively while salvation happens around you."
 He said "I choose you, and I will give you *belief in the truth*."
 Your faith is not competing with God's choice.
 It's the mechanism by which God's choice becomes yours.

-The humor: Asking "Why believe if God chose me?" is like asking "Why eat if God sustains life anyway?"
-Because that's precisely *how* He sustains you — through the means He designed.
-Your belief isn't a backup plan; it's the primary mechanism of His sovereignty.
+The humor: "Why believe if God chose me?" is like asking "Why eat if God sustains life?"
+Because that's exactly how He sustains you — through belief.
+Election doesn't replace faith.
+It's what makes faith work.

 Dead Men Don't Choose — But Raised Men Do

 Here's where the order becomes crucial.
-Paul writes in Ephesians 2:1-5: "You were dead in the trespasses and sins in which you once walked...
-But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ."
+Paul writes in Ephesians 2:1-5: "As for you, you were dead in your transgressions and sins...
+But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions."

 The sequence is explicit: *dead*, then *made alive*, then *believed*.
 Not: choose, then get saved.
 But: you're dead, God resurrects you, and now as a living person, you believe.